Appraisal Deep Dive: External Obsolescence in Hillsboro — Residential Market Response to Intel’s 2024–2025 Workforce Reductions

 Launched with considerable optimism for a post-pandemic downtown revival, the residences were positioned as the pinnacle of urban luxury living—complete with Ritz-Carlton service access, premium finishes, and panoramic views.
 Original list prices ranged from $850,000 to $7,850,000.

 Yet the market response has been markedly different.
 As of December 31, 2025, only 11 units have closed.
-The original developer transferred the unsold inventory to the lender via deed in lieu of foreclosure in summer 2025, and Christie’s International Real Estate Evergreen was appointed exclusive brokerage in December 2025, with significant price reductions scheduled for January 2026.
+The original developer transferred the unsold inventory to the lender via deed in lieu of foreclosure in summer 2025, and Christie’s International Real Estate Evergreen was appointed exclusive brokerage in December 2025, with significant price reductions (starting at 50%) scheduled for January 2026.

 This appraisal deep dive examines the project’s sales and listing history through RMLS data, placing it within the broader context of the Portland Downtown condominium market and highlighting key valuation principles brought into sharp relief.